BulPlugins/BulPearl/README.md

-# BULpearl
+# BulPearl

-This Minecraft plugin modifies the behavior of the EnderPearl from the version 1.8 to the Latest Minecrat version.
-Link to download  https://www.spigotmc.org/resources/93260/
+This Minecraft plugin modifies the behavior of the EnderPearl.
+Compatible with version 1.8 to the Latest Minecrat version.
+Link to download: https://www.spigotmc.org/resources/93260/ or https://builtbybit.com/resources/37040/

 ## Features